The seller must give you certain information when you buy something online

 1. Do your research

-When you buy something online, doing research in advance will reduce the risk of legal problems down the road.
+When you buy something online, researching the item and seller in advance may prevent legal problems down the road.

-Gather information from credible sources on the item you are considering purchasing.
+Gather information from credible sources on the item you’re considering purchasing.
 Consumer Reports is an independent, non-profit source of product reviews.

-Watch for signs that an online seller is not reputable.
-For example, if a seller’s website uses "browser traps" that make it hard for you to leave the site, this is a warning sign.
+Watch for signs that an online seller is disreputable.
+For example, if a seller’s website uses "browser traps" that make it hard for you to leave the site, that’s a warning sign.
 Examples of browser traps are when a site disables your web browser’s “back” button or opens new windows every time you try to close one.

 2. Be clear on the terms